 Step 3: Encourage life-saving connections

-Let everyone know about the Expecting and New Parent Blog, the Newborn Promise Podcast and the Newborn Promise App, three quality info hubs that provide ongoing support with a Christian perspective on topics expecting and new parents care about most.
+Remind everyone about the Expecting and New Parent Blog, the Newborn Promise Podcast and the Newborn Promise Project App, three quality info hubs that provide ongoing support with a Christian perspective on topics expecting and new parents care about most.

-Words spoken to newborns are so powerful for development, conclusive studies show, that the American Academy of Pediatrics issued a directive for its pediatrician members to advocate reading to children from birth.
+What’s more, words spoken to newborns are so powerful for their development, conclusive studies show, that the American Academy of Pediatrics issued a directive for its pediatrician members to advocate reading to children from birth.

-Nursery through ages 7: The Learn, Absorb & Praise Board Book Collection
+Nurture newborns through age 7 with The Learn, Absorb & Praise Board Book Collection